Bradley-C-Taylor/Recipe-Management-System/README.md

 # Recipe-Management-System
-An application for tracking recipes, building meal plans, and creating shopping lists
+An application for creating, saving, and viewing recipes, building meal plans, and creating shopping lists

 TODO:
 - Create new recipe